 4. Thematic.

 Each level builds on the previous one.
-The elementary level is taught to you at school.
-The inspection level is, in fact, a superficial acquaintance with a book or article, the same as “going over the eyes”.
+The elementary level is taught to you in school.
+The inspection level is, in fact, a superficial acquaintance with a book or article, the same as “skimming.”

-The most painstaking work takes place on the last two levels.
-The analytical level involves a more thorough acquaintance with the material.
+The most painstaking work happens at the last two levels.
+The analytical level involves a more thorough familiarity with the material.
 You literally read the book from cover to cover.
-In the course of analytical reading, you will have to go through 4 stages:
+During analytical reading you will have to go through 4 stages:

 1. Classify the book by subject.